NimaSarajpoor/the-data-philomath/content/posts/faster-rfft-python/index.md

 ![Performance Gain](Figure_v3.png)

 The speed-up now ranges from 25% to 300% for most input sizes!
 To be more specific, for input sizes `<= 2^6`, the current version is around 3x times faster than the baseline!
 For input sizes `>= 2^15`, the performance gain is between 25% to 75%.
-It is not clear to why the performance is not monotonic w.r.t the input size.
+It is not clear why the performance is not monotonic with respect to input size.
 Investigating that is out of the scope of this post.
 Overall, using `pyfftw.FFTW` directly resulted in a significant performance improvement compared to using the builder function.

 ### Fourth Attempt: Reuse the RFFT object (v4)
 As our last attempt, we can try to reuse the RFFT object across multiple calls when the input size does not change.
-This way, we avoid the overhead of creating the RFFT object on every call.
+This avoids the overhead of creating a new RFFT object on every call.

 ```python
 class rfft_caller_v4: